 The critical benefit of ACT is that it can help you battle mental distress without using medication.
 It teaches you to change the way you relate to your negative thoughts and emotions so that these thoughts don’t take over.

 It cannot be easy to discuss how you’re feeling.
-Through recognizing and addressing these challenges, you can become better able to make room for values-based actions that support your well-being.
+By recognizing and addressing these challenges, you can become better able to make room for values-based actions that support your well-being.